 Our office takes your privacy seriously.
 Anything that is disclosed to us at any stage of the process will not be disclosed to any third parties without your consent.
-Anything said to Larisa Fry, a Human Rights and Equity Team member, or a Peer-to-Peer Assistant is confidential and will not be expressed to anyone without your explicit consent.
+Anything said to Aryan Esgandanian, a Human Rights and Equity Team member, or a Peer-to-Peer Assistant is confidential and will not be expressed to anyone without your explicit consent.
 The Human Rights and Equity Office uses a client centered approach, meaning our role as an office is to support you through the healing process, as you decide how you want to proceed.

 Before disclosing, you have the right to know the level of confidentiality you can expect from us, and what policy guides the decisions we make surrounding confidentiality.